burtonator/spinn3r-artemis-client-example/README.md

 ========================

-The Spinn3r artemis client is used to connect to Spinn3r and fetch content from our servers spooling content to disk.
+The Spinn3r artemis client is used to connect to Spinn3r and fetch content from our servers.
+The content is then spooled to disk enabling efficient transfer and recovery.

-This project provides both an open source example of how to use the client in your application as well as the official client.
+This project provides both an open source example of how to use the client in your application as well to provide the download for the official client.

 Support and Questions
 ========================